AminTurmudiYusup/dnsproject/README.md

 1. user hit protected api without login
 2. user hit protected resources  after login
   ### A. hit job list.
-   - hit job list, with existing data external API.
+   - hit job list, with existing jobs list in external API.
    ### B. hit job get by id.
    - get job by id, with id not found in external API.
    - get job by id, with exist data in external API.